Heritage Research Area

 - Join the library to access its IT and printed lending resources

-Whilst in the Heritage Research Area you may wish to sign yourself up for a Birmingham library card – all that’s required is identification verifying your name and address.
-The CARN ticket issued for access to materials served in the searchroom is acceptable as ID.
-The issue of the library card has numerous benefits including access to the library’s internet service along with access to the library’s lending resources – please note all of the printed resources housed in Archives and Collections are for reference use only.
+Whilst in the Heritage Research Area you may wish to sign yourself up for a Birmingham library card.
+The issue of the library card has numerous benefits including access to the library’s internet service along with access to the library’s lending resources.
+All of the printed resources housed in Archives and Collections are for reference use only.

 - Talk to staff about your archives related enquiries